-However it is interesting to notice that the gender effect becomes negligible in the equivalent household labor income distribution.18 Two factors combine to generate that result.
-On the one hand female workers are more concentrated in the upper part of the distribution than men (partly because of their own labor decisions) and hence a relative wage change implies an increase in household income inequality.19 However, on the other hand a proportional wage increase for all females is more relevant in low-income families since women's earnings are a more significant part of total resources in those households than in rich families.
-An extreme example is the disproportionate number of poor households headed by working women.
+However it is interesting to notice that the gender effect becomes negligible in the equivalent household labor income distribution.
+Part of the explanation is that female workers are more concentrated in the upper part of the distribution than men (partly because of their own labor decisions) and hence a relative wage change may imply an increase in household income inequality.
+However, on the other hand many poor households are headed by working women, and hence an increase in their relative wages would imply an equalizing effect on the household distribution.
+It seems that these effects tend to cancel out.